yablochko8/semantic-search-fonts/COOKBOOK.md

 ## Step 4 - Connect our codebase to Mistral

-I'm using TypeScript.
+For this project I'm using Mistral models throughout and coding with TypeScript.

-First I create a simple client object with Mistral:
+First I create a simple client object to call Mistral:

 ```ts
 import { Mistral } from "@mistralai/mistralai";